 Kristina represents companies and individuals in government investigations and commercial litigation.
 She regularly conducts internal investigations and counsels companies on compliance issues.

-Kristina's investigations practice focuses on the Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), securities fraud, and violations of U.S. economic sanctions.
+Kristina's practice focuses on the Foreign Corrupt Practices Act (FCPA), the False Claims Act (FCA), securities fraud, and violations of U.S. economic sanctions.
 She has represented companies and individuals in matters before the U.S. Department of Justice (DOJ), U.S. Securities and Exchange Commission (SEC), the Office of Foreign Assets Control (OFAC), and other government agencies.

 Kristina has represented multinational corporations across the financial services, health care, technology, engineering, and manufacturing industries.
 She has led investigations and compliance reviews in the Middle East, China, and Europe.
 Kristina’s Russian and Ukrainian background contributes to the global nature of her practice.